saifalhroub/nopCommerce-store/LandingPage_UserStories_AC.md

 ## 1.5 Header Navigation Menu

 ### User Story
-As a visitor, I want to use the header navigation menu so that I can easily navigate between pages.
+As a visitor, I want to use the header navigation menu to navigate between pages easily.

 ### Acceptance Criteria (BDD)
 - Given the visitor is on the landing page
 - Then the header navigation menu is visible
-- When the visitor clicks any menu item
+- When the visitor clicks on any menu item
 - Then the corresponding page is opened

 ---